Tailoring the switching efficiency of magnetic tunnel junctions by the fieldlike spin-orbit torque: Micromagnetic simulations

 \section{Micromagnetic simulations}

 In the following, we discuss the effect of FLT and transverse in-plane field in materials with different $\beta$.
-To explore SOT switching in a broad range of $\beta$, we have performed micromagnetic simulations of a single-layer nanomagnet using \textsc{MuMax3} \cite{Vansteenkiste2014}.
+To explore SOT switching in a broad range of $\beta$, we have performed micromagnetic simulations using \textsc{MuMax3} \cite{Vansteenkiste2014}.
+We have simulated the dynamics of a single-layer nanomagnet with 80\,nm in diameter discretized into a $(1.5\times 1.5\times 0.9)$ nm$^3$ mesh.
 We modeled the free layer using the material parameters of the W/CoFeB system: $M_\text{s} = 1$\,MA/m, $A_\text{ex} = 15$\,pJ/m, $B_\text{k} = 0.25$\,T, $D = 0.2$\,mJ/m$^2$, $\xi_\text{DL} = -0.3$, and $\alpha = 0.1$, and initialize its magnetization along $z$.
 As in the experiment, we apply a homogeneous magnetic field with different strength and orientation in the plane, and simulate the magnetization reversal induced by spin current to the nanomagnet.
 The current is supplied by rectangular pulses along $x$ with a 0.1\,ns rising/falling edge.
 We only discuss here the up-to-down reversal, noting that the simulations are fully deterministic owing to the absence of defects, thermal fluctuations, and SAF field, and thus the down-to-up reversal is the exact opposite of the former.